MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

 **iOS 13**: You can still use the Safari browser to pin an app to the Home screen.
 For more information, see [Pin an app to the home screen](https://docs.microsoft.com/powerapps/user/run-canvas-and-model-apps-on-mobile#use-safari-to-pin-to-home-ios-13-or-earlier)

-## App list appears blank on the Power Apps mobile app
+## App list is empty

-Common scenarios the list of apps in Power Apps mobile appears blank when internet connection is lost or disconnected.
+The app list in the Power Apps mobile app may appear empty when you lose internet connection before the app list has completely downloaded.
+This can happend when:

--	It's the first time you're signing in to the mobile app and the list of apps is still loading and internet connection is lost.
+-	It's the first time you're signing in to the mobile app.
--	You’re signed in and see the app list then swipe down to refresh the app list and internet connection is lost.
+-	When you pull down to refresh the app list.
--	You’re coming back online from working in offline mode and internet connection is lost while you're coming back online.

-In all of these scenarios, the download is interrupted when internet connection is lost so the apps don't fully download.
-This is why the list of apps appears blank.
+-	When you come back online after a period of being offline.
+The app list is automatically refreshed.

-To work around this issue, don’t disconnect from the internet and let the app list fully download before disconnecting from the internet.
+To resolve connection related issues, ensure you remain connected to the internet while the app list is fully downloaded.